elgalu/docker-selenium/docs/docker-compose.md

 ### Test
 You can now run your tests by using the `--seleniumUrl="http://localhost:4444/wd/hub"`.

-However if your web application under test is running in localhost, e.g. `--appHost=localhost` you should instead either dockerize your application and add it to the [docker-compose.yml][] file as another [service](https://docs.docker.com/compose/compose-file/#/service-configuration-reference) or somehow replace `--appHost=localhost` with `--appHost=d.host.loc.dev` in the config file of your testing framework.
+However if your web application under test is running in localhost, e.g. `--appHost=localhost` or is publicly not accessible you should instead either dockerize your application as shown in the example [adwords_mock](https://github.com/elgalu/google_adwords_mock) within the [docker-compose.yml][].
+Its there shown as another [service](https://docs.docker.com/compose/compose-file/#/service-configuration-reference).
+Another option (if you don't want to dockerize your app yet) is to somehow replace `--appHost=localhost` with `--appHost=d.host.loc.dev` in the config file of your testing framework.
 The string `d.host.loc.dev` is a place holder inside the docker container that points to the IP of your localhost.

 ### Cleanup
 Once your tests are done you can clean up: